-BY USING THE UNIT, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THE FOLLOWING SOFTWARE LICENSE AGREEMENT.
-PLEASE READ THIS AGREEMENT CAREFULLY.
+BY USING THE GPSMAP 400/500 SERIES CHARTPLOTTER, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THE FOLLOWING SOFTWARE LICENSE AGREEMENT.
+PLEASE READ THIS AGREEMENT CAREFULLY

-Garmin grants you a limited license to use the software embedded in this device (the "Software") in binary executable form in the normal operation of the product.
-Title, ownership rights, and intellectual property rights in and to the Software remain in Garmin.
+Garmin Ltd. and its subsidiaries ("Garmin") grant you a limited license to use the software embedded in this device (the "Software") in binary executable form in the normal operation of the product.
+Title, ownership rights, and intellectual property rights in and to the Software remain in Garmin and/or its third-party providers.

-You acknowledge that the Software is the property of Garmin and is protected under the United States of America copyright laws and international copyright treaties.
-You further acknowledge that the structure, organization, and code of the Software are valuable trade secrets of Garmin and that the Software in source code form remains a valuable trade secret of Garmin.
+You acknowledge that the Software is the property of Garmin and/or its third-party providers and is protected under the United States of America copyright laws and international copyright treaties.
+You further acknowledge that the structure, organization, and code of the Software, for which source code is not provided, are valuable trade secrets of Garmin and/or its third-party providers and that the Software in source code form remains a valuable trade secret of Garmin and/or its third-party providers.
 You agree not to decompile, disassemble, modify, reverse assemble, reverse engineer, or reduce to human readable form the Software or any part thereof or create any derivative works based on the Software.
-You agree not to export or re-export the Software to any country in violation of the export control laws of the United States of America.
+You agree not to export or re-export the Software to any country in violation of the export control laws of the United States of America or the export control laws of any other applicable country.